 What are extroverted kids like?
 Here are some characteristics of extroverted children, summarized from Dr. Laney’s book.
 They may:

 - Talk with a snappy patter and loud voice, even more so if nervous

-- Stand close to the person they’re talking to
+- Stand close to people when talking

-- Interrupt conversations
+- Interrupt during conversations

 - Look away when listening